constructive-io/sandbox-templates/graphql/codegen-react-query/README.md

 - Make sure you have GraphQL server running for codegen to work

-- Run `pnpm run generate` from this directory to generate the SDK into `src/generated`.
+- Run `pnpm run codegen` from this directory to generate the SDK into `src/generated`.

 Notes: